spectrocloud/librarium/docs/docs-content/profiles/cluster-profiles/create-cluster-profiles/create-addon-profile/create-pack-addon.md

 - Your Palette account role must have the `clusterProfile.create` permission to create a profile.
 Refer to the [Cluster Profile permissions](../../../../user-management/palette-rbac/project-scope-roles-permissions.md) documentation for more information about roles and permissions.

-## Add a New Pack to a Cluster Profile
+## Add a Pack to a Cluster Profile

 1. Log in to [Palette](https://console.spectrocloud.com/).